lfisher447-afk/Web-/README.md

 ## Comprehensive Installation & Deployment Operations (ALL PHASES)

-### Phase 1: Asset Integration (Injecting the Blueprint Payload)
+### '''text Phase 1: Asset Integration (Injecting the Blueprint Payload) ''' ###

-First up, you need to extract the compiled configuration assets without messing up the path maps.
-If you have been downloading the `jetty-eclipse-over50-enhanced.zip` package, unpack that shit cleanly.
-Move the root `org` folder straight into your application's absolute execution classpath.
+*   '''text First up, you need to extract the compiled configuration assets without messing up the path maps. '''
+*   '''text If you have been downloading the `jetty-eclipse-over50-enhanced.zip` package, unpack that shit cleanly. '''
+*   '''text Move the root `org` folder straight into your application's absolute execution classpath. '''

-If you are developing for an Android runtime, move this file tree directly to your `src/main/assets/` directory.
-If you place these properties files in the wrong target directory, the class loader is going to throw silent resource missing exceptions and fallback to standard, unmonitored default models.
-Verify that the files exist in the exact nested folders specified in our architecture matrix above.
+*   '''text If you are developing for an Android runtime, move this file tree directly to your `src/main/assets/` directory. '''
+*   '''text If you place these properties files in the wrong target directory, the class loader is going to throw silent resource missing exceptions and fallback to standard, unmonitored default models. '''
+*   '''text Verify that the files exist in the exact nested folders specified in our architecture matrix above. '''
+*   '''text This ensures that the classloader can bind our expanded JMX properties natively on application startup, avoiding critical fallback errors under heavy traffic loads. '''

-### Phase 2: JVM Instrumentation (Rizzing the JVM Context)
+### '''text Phase 2: JVM Instrumentation (Rizzing the JVM Context) ''' ###

-### Standard NPCs try to execute their configurations locally without exposing the RMI management registry, which is certified brain-dead. ### If you do not instrument the JVM on startup, your 4,500+ JMX telemetry keys are completely useless.
-Open up your host execution options or `JAVA_OPTS` configuration script, and append the following diagnostic options:
+### Standard NPCs try to execute their configurations locally without exposing the RMI management registry, which is certified brain-dead. ###
+### If you do not instrument the JVM on startup, your 4,500+ JMX telemetry keys are completely useless. ###

 ```bash
 -Dcom.sun.management.jmxremote \